Selected Correspondence Vineeto

 To believe means ‘fervently wish to be true’.
 The action of believing is to emotionally imagine, or fervently wish, something to be real that is not actual – actual, as in tangible, corporeal, material, definitive, present, obvious, evident, current, substantial, physical and palpable.

 A belief is an assumption, a notion, a proposition, an idea that requires faith, trust or hope to sustain in the face of doubt, uncertainty and lack of factual evidence.
 Whereas a fact is a fact, demonstratively evident to all that it is actual and/or that it works.
-AF Glossary, Belief End Quote.
+The Actual Freedom Trust Library, Belief

 It seems that AF definition of belief is only part of the meaning of the word belief.
 Yes, belief is often emotion-backed thought – it’s also often based upon insufficient evidence – but that doesn’t mean it’s always the case.
 Sometimes the word belief is synonymous with ‘educated guess’ where one doesn’t pretend certainty.
 In my job, I do phone technical support and I know as a matter of experience that educated guesses are indispensable in the troubleshooting process – one makes hypotheses until everything clicks in and the solution is found – one doesn’t know the educated guesses are true – but must make those guesses to proceed to getting a solution.